 The glass felt cold as I pressed my face against the kitchen window, and watched the snowflakes falling softly on the spruce tree beside the old house.
 The Christmas lights were wrapped ‘round and ‘round the tree, and the soft colours shone on the snow-covered branches below.

 It was Christmas Eve, the most magical night of the year, and I was bursting with anticipation.
-Santa was coming tonight and would surely be leaving some wonderful gifts under the tree in the living room.
+Santa was coming tonight, and would surely be leaving some wonderful gifts under the tree in the living room.
 I had been very good all year, and had written a letter asking for a lovely new doll with long red hair and big blue eyes.
 I stared up at the night sky, white with snow and wondered where Santa was?
 Was he in Lanark County yet, or was he delivering his toys to children in other parts of the world, along his route?
-The man on CJET radio said that Santa’s sleigh was spotted up north, so I was sure that he must be on his way to the Third Line!
+Hal Botham, on CJET radio, said that Santa’s sleigh was spotted up north, so I was sure that he must be on his way to the Third Line!